ballerina-platform/ballerina-dev-website/policy/privacy-policy.md

 1. **Information you share with us**

-    When you register on the Ballerina Sites for updates or sign up for an event or service, or when you login through single-sign-on through certain designated federated identity providers mentioned on the Sites, we may ask that you submit some or all of the following information:
+    When you register on the Ballerina Sites for updates or sign up for an event or service, or when you log in through single-sign-on through certain designated federated identity providers mentioned on the Sites, we may ask that you submit some or all of the following information:

     - Name
     - Email address